husnaintahir/ios-healthkit-googlefit-example/README.md

-To run the app on Adroid requires some extra step; please follow the [instructions](https://github.com/StasDoskalenko/react-native-google-fit/blob/HEAD/docs/INSTALLATION.md#demo-walkthrough-development-setup) for additional setup.
+To run the app on Android requires some extra steps; please follow the [instructions](https://github.com/StasDoskalenko/react-native-google-fit/blob/HEAD/docs/INSTALLATION.md#demo-walkthrough-development-setup) for additional setup.